 What is HTTP error 503 and how do you fix it?

-It may not always be obvious what's causing the issue, but there are steps you can take to get back online
+It may not always be obvious what's behind a 503 error, but there are steps you can take to get back online

 What does HTTP error 503 mean?